domwoe/datamarket/resources/Week9.md

 # Week 9 Progress

 ## Completed steps
-1. Started HTLC client and server channel classes that given a reveiced message, checks its type and moves the state machines between states.
+1. Started HTLC client and server channel classes that given a received message, checks its type and moves the state machines between states.
 2. Completed TCP Server that listens for incoming TCP connections, establishes a micropayment channel given parameters and passes Protobuf messages down to the channel classes.